 You must have probably heard of heart rate training zones and how elite endurance athletes, and more recently, a growing number of recreational athletes, use them to guide their training.
-Training zones can significantly enhance the results one gets from cardio and interval training regardless of whether they are looking to break and triathlon record, get healthier or lose weight.
+Training zones can significantly enhance the results of cardio and interval training regardless of whether they are looking to break a triathlon record, get healthier, or lose weight.
 As a result, they should be top of mind for everyone with a fitness routine.

 This blog explains what training zones are, how they are determined, the effects each one has on human physiology, and how they can be used to inform training and nutrition better.

 The human body has a different metabolic response depending on the exercise intensity it’s exposed to.
 Its metabolic response is defined based on the amount of energy (i.e. calories) and type of fuel (i.e. proportion of fats and carbohydrates) it uses at each particular intensity.
 For example in zone 2 one may be burning 4.5 kcal/min with a fuel mixture consisting of 75% fats and 25% carbohydrates.
 These attributes will gradually change as one moves to a higher level of exercise intensity zones because the energy demand increases, and the fuel mixture required to sustain the growing levels of energy release needs to change.
 To better understand this phenomenon we should first examine the process of energy generation in the human body.